Anunnak80/Mentaverse-Music-Studio/README.md

 Music has the power to prevent people from suicide!

-I am also the founder of Mentaverse.
+I am also the founder of Mentaverse (on Solana), for the last 3 years, and ongoing.

 Mentaverse is short for Mental Verse, as we cheer for better mental health, worldwide.
 We also believe that we, humans, are wearing the universe inside ourselves.